 Great Books for Graduating Seniors - Even though life after college doesn't come with an instruction book, here are some great books to get your graduate started with "life in the real world."

-How Assessment Can Help You Choose a Major or a Career - Career center staff can't make academic or career decisions for you.
-You can, by scheduling counseling sessions with the staff and using other resources available through your career center, including assessment tools.
+How Assessment Can Help You Choose a Major or a Career - Career services staff can't make academic or career decisions for you.
+You can, by scheduling counseling sessions with the staff and using other resources available through your career services office, including assessment tools.